Tim, Medical Student And Laser Technician Cements His Confidence In The Process By Undergoing LASIK At The London Vision Clinic

 Tim’s Experience Of The Laser Eye Surgery Procedure Itself.

 During the procedure itself, it still came as a shock to Tim that after seeing so many treatments the surgery seemed to fly by.

-“It went so much quicker than I expected, and even things that make some patients feel uncomfortable I hardly noticed.
+“It went sted, and even things that make some patients feel uncomfortao much quicker than I expecble I hardly noticed.
 I was expecting to dislike my eye being held open, but it was nothing at all, a really nice surprise…inwardly I was concentrating so hard on what Glenn was saying that I wasn’t even taking in everything going on around me, then it was all over.”

 It was only towards the end of the procedure that Tim really found himself focusing on what was actually happening to him and it was this part that really blew him away.